Delicious Portuguese Garlic Shrimp in a white bowl

 It’s fast, flavorful, and impossibly delicious.
 I’ve made this recipe dozens of times, and with the video above, you’ll have everything you need to make it perfect!

-Review ⭐⭐⭐⭐⭐ this Portuguese Garlic Shrimp recipe - help other Gourmands.
+Review ⭐⭐⭐⭐⭐ Portuguese Garlic Shrimp recipe - help other Gourmands.

 What did you like the most?
 Did you make any modifications?
 What did you serve it with?
 Any special pairings?